LucianoAdonis/lucianoadonis.github.io/pages/adrs.md

 ## Proposed Architecture
 Here's where you unveil the chosen one.
 Explain why this solution is our knight in shining armor.

+Example:
+We propose adopting a microservices architecture, gradually breaking down our monolith into smaller, independently deployable services.
+We'll start by extracting our user authentication and product catalog as separate services, using Docker for containerization and Kubernetes for orchestration.
+This approach allows us to:
+- Scale services independently based on demand
+- Deploy updates more frequently with less risk
+- Improve fault isolation

+We'll use an API gateway to route requests to the appropriate microservices, maintaining a single entry point for our clients.

 Cover these bases:
 - 🏗️ Solution Overview: High-level description of the proposed architecture.